Healthy Marriage Checklist: How to Have a Successful Marriage

 A successful marriage is characterized by tolerance, understanding, and good communication between two people.

-When you are part of a marriage, you must be able to embrace these things and all the responsibilities that come with your role.
+When you are part of a marriage, you must be able to embrace these things and the responsibilities that come with your role.

 Considering all the things mentioned above, one more thing that makes a marriage successful is unconditional love.